Newmarket, Queensland: Education

-Newmarket State School is a government primary (Prep-6) school for boys and girls at 15 Banks Street (27.4322°S 153.0040°E).
-In 2017, the school had an enrollment of 263 students with 26 teachers (17 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).
+Newmarket State School is a government primary (Prep–6) school for boys and girls at 15 Banks Street (27.4322°S 153.0040°E).
+In 2017, the school had an enrolment of 263 students with 26 teachers (17 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).
 In 2018, the school had an enrolment of 279 students with 26 teachers (18 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).

-St Ambrose's Primary School is a Catholic primary (Prep-6) school for boys and girls at 23 Davidson Street (27.4405°S 153.0059°E).
-In 2017, the school had an enrollment of 273 students with 20 teachers (16 full-time equivalent) and 13 non-teaching staff (7 full-time equivalent).
+St Ambrose's Primary School is a Catholic primary (Prep–6) school for boys and girls at 23 Davidson Street (27.4405°S 153.0059°E).
+In 2017, the school had an enrolment of 273 students with 20 teachers (16 full-time equivalent) and 13 non-teaching staff (7 full-time equivalent).
 In 2018, the school had an enrolment of 254 students with 20 teachers (16 full-time equivalent) and 11 non-teaching staff (7 full-time equivalent).

 Brisbane Urban Environmental Education Centre is an Outdoor and Environmental Education Centre at 15 Banks Street (27.4318°S 153.0048°E).

-There are no secondary schools in Newmarket.
-The nearest government secondary school is Kelvin Grove State College in neighbouring Kelvin Grove to the south.
+The suburb used have a secondary school, Newmarket State High School, off 47 Banks Street which opened on 29 January 1963, but subsequently closed on 13 December 1996.
+As of 2025, there are no secondary schools in Newmarket, leaving the nearest government secondary school as Kelvin Grove State College, in neighbouring Kelvin Grove to the south.

 Amenities

 Newmarket offers a number of options to locals and nearby residents.
 The Brisbane City Council operates a public swimming pool in Sedgeley Park, on Alderson Street.
 Enoggera Creek, which forms the southern boundary of Newmarket, contains a linear park and bikeway.
 The suburb has several sporting ovals, including Spencer Park, which is home to former NSL and current Brisbane Premier League team Brisbane City Football Club and Windsor Royals Baseball Club, and McCook Park, which is home to Newmarket SFC soccer club.

 The first stage of the Newmarket Shopping Centre opened in 2005.
 The shopping centre contains a Coles supermarket, post office, Commonwealth Bank of Australia branch, newsagent and several specialty stores.
 The historic Newmarket Hotel, established 1897, has been completely renovated and is now a buzzing hive of activity most nights of the week.
 Both the Newmarket Hotel and shopping centre are located on the corner of Newmarket Road and Enoggera Road, at Newmarket.
 Brisbane Mexican cuisine pioneers Pepe's Mexican Restaurant moved to Newmarket in 2006.
-In 2018, the southern end of the center was refurbished in order to create space for the recently built Newmarket cinemas and nearby restaurants.
+In 2018, the southern end of the centre was refurbished in order to create space for the recently built Newmarket cinemas and nearby restaurants.